 Self-Enquiry is the Awareness of Awareness itself.
 It leads us beyond duality because the object of meditation (the “I”) is ultimately revealed as the Subject itself (transpersonal Consciousness).

 Non-dual Vedanta.
 It is considered the pearl of Indian philosophy and has influenced virtually all schools of Indian thought.
 The supreme truth of advaita is the non-dual reality of Brahman, in which Atman (the Supreme Self) and Brahman (the Ultimate Reality) are absolutely unified.
 Thus, the message of Advaita Vedanta is that only the Absolute, Undivided Self is real.
 It is the only Truth to be seen, surrendered to, and, ultimately, realized.

 Advaita Vedanta is commonly misunderstood as an intellectual philosophy, when it is actually quite practical.
 It seeks to awaken Viveka (discrimination), which leads to Self-realization.

-THE SPIRITUAL HEART?
+WHAT IS HRIDAYA - THE SPIRITUAL HEART?